peterhgruber/writingsmartcontracts_algo/README.md

 # Writing Smart Contracts on Algorand (WSC)
-peter.gruber@usi.ch, 2022-03-09
+peter.gruber@usi.ch, 2024-02-18

-Writing smart contracts on Algorand is a hands-on one-semester course on blockchain applications and smart contracts.
+Writing Smart Contracts on Algorand is a hands-on one-semester course on blockchain applications and smart contracts.
 The course is aimed at students in economics, finance, law or communications.
 All examples are implemented in Python on the Algorand blockchain.
+The course requires minimal experience with programming or the blockchain.

 ## TLDR (executive summary)
 + Download entire repository